 But, the existence of an optimum capital structure is not accepted by all.
 There are two extreme views or schools of thought regarding the existence of an optimum capital structure.
 As per one view, capital structure influences the value of the firm and cost of capital and hence there exists an optimum relevance and hence there exists an optimum capital structure.
-On the other hand, the other school of thought advocates that capital structure has no relevance and it does not influence the value of the firm and cost of capital.
-Reflecting these views, different theories of capital structure have been developed.
+On the other hand, the other school of thought advocates that capital structure has no relevance and it does not influence the value of the firm and cost of capital structure have been developed.
 The main contributors to the theories are David Durand, Ezra Solomon, Modigliani and Miller.